Chiltern Main Line: Chiltern Railways era

-In 2000, Chiltern Railways opened a new station at Warwick Parkway, to the west of the town next to the A46 and close to M40 Junction 15.
+In 2000, Chiltern Railways Ltd. (successor to M40 Trains) opened a new station at Warwick Parkway, to the west of the town next to the A46 and close to M40 Junction 15.
 This was intended to be a railhead for nearby towns without a station, such as Kenilworth, and for towns south of Birmingham close to the M42 with no direct rail link to London, such as Redditch and Bromsgrove.
-Construction was funded by Chiltern Railways, with some support from Warwickshire County Council.
-At first, only Chiltern services called there but it is now also served by London Midland.
+Construction was funded by the company, with some support from Warwickshire County Council.
+At first, only Chiltern services called there but it is now also served by West Midlands Railway.

 In 2002, after Chiltern won its 20-year franchise, the line between Bicester North and Aynho Junction was also redoubled.
 Chiltern took over Hatton to Stratford-upon-Avon services from Thames Trains and Central Trains, with direct services between Marylebone (rather than Paddington) and Stratford.
 Also at this time, Chiltern took over the operation of Leamington Spa, Warwick, Hatton and Lapworth stations from Central Trains, as the latter's services (now operated by London Midland) no longer operated beyond Dorridge except during weekday peak periods.

 John Laing plc acquired 84% ownership of M40 Trains in 1999, buying out 3i; it was itself bought out by Henderson Investments in 2006, resulting in the sale of Laing Rail to the German national railway operator Deutsche Bahn in 2007.

 The Cherwell Valley line between Banbury and Leamington Spa was resignalled during 2004, with the closure of Fenny Compton signal box and the removal of its remaining semaphore signals.
 The new signalling and the existing signalling in the Leamington Spa station area is controlled from the box at Leamington via a new Westcad workstation.
 More recently, the Leamington to Birmingham section has been resignalled and is controlled from the new West Midlands ICC at Saltley (taking over the old signalling centre at Saltley), with new 4-aspect LED signals throughout.
 But the manual signal boxes at Banbury North and South remained, along with some GWR lower-quadrant signals controlling the bay platforms and sidings at the station.
 In 2016, the station was remodelled and resignalled, being incorporated into the West Midlands ICC take over control as Oxford (exclusive) in 2016.